Emblematic elegant old Midgard typ 113 clamp lamp

-After the thorough dismantling
+After the thorough dismantling cleaning rust removal

 The lamp has signs of wear consistent with its age and use.

 The lamp is in good overall condition appart from some scratches.
 The shade has been painted in black.

 The lamp is engraved with the Midgard sun and DRGM on the head, and with Midgard on the base.

 The mechanical system of the lamp functions perfectly.

 The electrical equipment was renewed and refurbished with a three-wire system and a black cloth coated cord was used.